RafaelFreita/Sabertooth/README.md

-# Sabertoooth
+# Sabertooth

 This is a repo for studying purposes only.

 ## General Information

-Contains a base project using OpenGL, GLEW and GLFW to build projects upon.
+Sabertooth is a template project using OpenGL, GLEW, and GLFW.

 SOIL and GLM, as well as a class for Shader compiling, are already included.